inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 Group "Denial Workflow" can be run in the same manner.
 To run the "Pended Workflow" group, first run the "Subscription Setup" group, during which the client system will submit a Subscription so that Inferno knows how and where to send a notification that a decision has been rendered on a pended prior authorization request.
-The proceed to execute the "Pended Workflow" group and follow the instructions in the dialogs that appear.
+Then proceed to execute the "Pended Workflow" group and follow the instructions in the dialogs that appear.

 ### Postman-based Demonstration